judas-christ/static2000/docs/Reference.md

 Whether this page is hidden.
 Can be used for hiding pages in lists and a value of `true` will prevent the page from showing up in the generated sitemap.

+### model.modified

+Type: `Date`

+Modified date for the source file parsed into this ContentModel.
+Used in the sitemap.

 ### model.children([filter])

 Get all children of the current model, optionally filtered.